 Which pollen is getting up your nose this month?

 25% of hay fever sufferers are allergic to birch tree pollen.
-So, if you were suffering in the April peak then you are almost certainly allergic to birch pollen.
-Thankfully birch tree pollen is coming to an end - but watch out because oak trees are now flowering - they might be your next 'pollen-enemy'.
+So, if you are suffering, you are almost certainly allergic to birch pollen which is coming up to its April peak - watch out because oak trees will be flowering after - they might be your next 'pollen-enemy'.

-Most hay fever sufferers are are allergic to grass pollen which is starting now and will last right through until the end of August.
+Most hay fever sufferers are are allergic to grass pollen which is starts in May and will last right through until the end of August.
 May and June are often the most troublesome months as often people suffer with a combination of tree and grass pollens - a double whammy for your airways!

 Take a look at our pollen calendar to see which trees, grasses and weeds are getting up your nose this month, plus those to watch out for through until the end of June.